China restaurant attack sparks outcry over violence against women

 After the woman pushes him away, the man strikes her before others drag her outside and deal a barrage of blows as she lies on the ground.
 Another woman is also knocked to the floor.

-The video renewed an online debate about sexual harassment and gender-based violence in China where the conversation around women's rights has grown in recent years despite pressure from a patriarchal society, internet censorship and patchy legal support.
+The video has renewed an online debate about sexual harassment and gender-based violence in China where the conversation around women's rights has grown in recent years despite pressure from a patriarchal society, Internet censorship and patchy legal support.

-Campaigners say domestic abuse remains pervasive and under-reported while prominent feminists also face regular police harassment and detention.

-Police in Tangshan city on Saturday said they had arrested eight people on suspicion of violent assault and "provoking trouble", while a search for one other suspect was ongoing.
+Police in Tangshan city yesterday said they had arrested eight people on suspicion of violent assault and "provoking trouble", while a search for one other suspect was ongoing.

-Two women treated at hospital following the incident were "in stable conditions and not in mortal danger", while two others sustained minor injuries, authorities said Friday.
+Two women treated at a hospital following the incident were "in stable conditions and not in mortal danger", while two others sustained minor injuries.

-"All of this could happen to me, could happen to any of us," said one commenter in a post liked over 100,000 times.
+"All of this could happen to me, could happen to any of us," said one netizen in a post liked over 100,000 times.

 "How is this sort of thing still happening in 2022?" wrote another.
 "Please give them criminal sentences, and don't let any of them get away."

-Last year, a Chinese man was sentenced to death for murdering his ex-wife as she live-streamed on social media, in a case that shocked the nation.
+Last year, a Chinese man was sentenced to death for murdering his former wife as she live-streamed on social media, in a case that shocked the nation.